ebuchman/blog/content/posts/bitcoin.md

 largely by two pathological but related tendencies at the heart of modern capitalism: planned obsolescence for consumers and inhibitions on the right-to-repair.
-The Bitcoin ASIC industry appears as a brutal caricature of these pathologies - each generation of ASICs have become obsolete as soon as the next generation hits the market, and they require incredibly highly specialized production facilities.
+The Bitcoin ASIC industry appears as a brutal caricature of these pathologies - each generation of ASICs becomes obsolete as soon as the next generation hits the market, and they require incredibly highly specialized production facilities.
 It's also not at all clear yet how effective recycling is.
 These are all things to worry about.